 In contrast, an ETF trades like a stock on an exchange, and you can buy whenever the market is open.
 You can place your buy or sell order as you would for a stock and see the exact price you pay when the order is executed.
 Unlike a mutual fund, you may end up paying more or less than the fund’s actual net assets, though the difference is usually negligible.

 This trading flexibility has helped make ETFs a popular way to invest.

 Do ETFs and mutual funds pay distributions?

-Mutual funds may pay distributions at the end of the year and dividends throughout the year, while ETFs may pay dividends throughout the course of the year.
+Mutual funds may pay capital gains distributions at the end of the year and dividends throughout the year, while ETFs may pay dividends throughout the year.
 But there’s a difference in these payouts to investors, and ETF investors have an advantage here, too.

 ETFs may pay a cash dividend on a quarterly basis.
 Each share will receive a specific amount, so the more shares you own, the higher your total payout.
 But not all funds offer dividends, even if they do provide a cash payout.
 For example, fixed income ETFs technically pay out interest instead.

 ETF distributions can be either qualified or non-qualified.
 The difference between the two depends on how they are taxed and how long the stock within the ETF is held:

 - Qualified dividends are paid on stock held by the ETF.
-The share must be owned for more than 60 days during a 121-day period that begins 60 days before the ex-dividend date.
+The stock must be owned for more than 60 days during a 121-day period that begins 60 days before the ex-dividend date.
 Qualified dividends are taxed at the capital gains tax rate.